-The district will put up signs, posters, and flyers at main entrances and in key areas throughout school buildings and facilities to remind students and staff to use face coverings, wash hands, and stay six feet apart whenever possible.
+The district will put up signs, posters, and flyers at main entrances and in key areas throughout school buildings and facilities to remind students and staff to use face coverings, wash hands, maintain appropriate physical distancing whenever possible.
 Students who cannot yet read will be taught what the signs' language and symbols mean.
 Information will be able to be translated into any language spoken by students and families.